 Students serving expulsions will not be awarded grades or credit during the period of expulsion.
-Expulsion for certain violations including use or possession of alcohol or drugs may result in revocation of student's driver's license.
-When a student is expelled, the Superintendent will notify any college in which the expelled student is enrolled under the Postsecondary Enrollment Option at the time the expulsion is imposed.
+Expulsion for certain violations including use or possession of alcohol or drugs may result in revocation of the student's driver's license.
+When a student is expelled, the Superintendent will notify any college in which the expelled student is enrolled under the Early College Credit Program at the time the expulsion is imposed.